integreat-io/integreat/README.md

 for instance possible to queue actions from an action handler by setting `action.meta.queue = true`.

-The `services` and `datatypes` arguments provide all services and datatypes set on objects with their ids as keys.
+The `services` and `schemas` arguments provide all services and schemas set on objects with their ids as keys.

 Finally, `getService()` is a convenience method that will return the relevant